farismismar/eesc7v86-fall22/README.md

 # EESC 7v86 Selected Topics in Wireless Communications: Deep Learning for 5G

 This is a code repository that allows its user to generate statistics of a multiple input, multiple output (MIMO) wireless channel with Rayleigh fading and both QAM and QPSK symbols (Gray coded).
-A MIMO receiver with zero forcing is also implemented.
+A MIMO receiver with zero forcing (ZF) is also implemented.

 Several channel operations are performed: channel estimation, channel equalization, and symbol detection.

 Channel estimation is performed through the use of least squares and linear minimum mean squared error (L-MMSE) estimation formulas.

-Channel equalization is performed through the choices of zero forcing and minimum mean squared error (MMSE) equalizers.
+Channel equalization is performed through the choices of ZF and MMSE equalizers.

 Symbol detection is performed through three different algorithms: 1) maximum likelihood 2) unsupervised learning and 3) fully connected deep neural networks.